-A minor can be completed with a major, a double major or a single honours and is required for the 90 credit hour degree option.
-The university will also award a minor with a combined honours degree, provided the student fulfills all requirements.
-This may require the completion of more than 120 credit hours depending on the chosen minor.
+A minor can be completed with all degree types and is required for the 90-credit hour degree option.
+For students completing a combined honours degree, they may need to complete over 120 credit hours.

 Minor programs must have a minimum of 18 credit hours beyond the 1000-level.
-Minors within the Faculty of Arts may contain up to 27 credit hours while minors within the Faculty of Science may contain up to 36 credit hours.
-These maximum values depend on the minor's faculty, NOT on the student's faculty.
+Minors within the Faculty of Arts may contain up to 27 credit hours while minors within the Faculty of Science may contain up to 36 credit hours, as determined by the minor's faculty.